ross-sum/bliss_term/README.md

   is the native selection supplied by the Gtk.Text_Buffer/Gtk.Text_View, which is not always obvious.
 Paste does not yet work properly when in command history mode (mostly a display issue).
-* The codes for Page Up and Page Down are clearly not correct.
-There is a work-around in place, but it is probably not optimal.
 * The delete operation in the Process_Keys sub-procedure throws an error warning into the terminal that this terminal is called from.
 The error warning is harmless, but is ugly.
 There is another similar error that occurs